 Proceed to the “Prepare to Ship” stage in ChromeStatus; this will generate an Intent to Ship mail that you should send to blink-dev.
+If your specification isn't a modification of an existing specification, include a one-line spec maturity summary from someone outside your team (like your spec mentor) who has done a review.
 This will spark a conversation with the API owners; address any feedback from them, and once you get 3 LGTMs from the API owners, you may enable the feature by default.
 You can learn more about the policies and guidelines the API owners evaluate here.
 Requirements for new API owners are here.
 Email firstname.lastname@example.org or reach out to one of the API owners if there is no open/unaddressed feedback and you are still blocked on LGTMs after 5 days.

 Once you have shipped your feature, proceed to the "Ship" stage in ChromeStatus.

 The approval status of various stages of the intent process is tracked by the API owners in this spreadsheet.